ofefo/litePlay.js/tutorial.md

 lp.play(C3, C4, C5);
 ```

-In this case, the events will be separated by a default
+In this case, the events will be separated by the default
+_howLong_ for the _onSomething_ being played (set to 1 sec).
+So we
-_howLong_ (1 sec) and played in sequence.
+hear the sounds in sequence.

 - A list of incomplete events